ricmishra0809-commits/studio-autopilot-tests/docs/TECHNICAL_BLUEPRINT.md

 ### Genkit Flows & Tools
 All AI logic is encapsulated within Genkit flows.
 *   **Flows (`ai/flows/*.ts`):** A flow is a sequence of operations, often culminating in a call to an LLM.
 For example, `exploreAndTestApp` is a flow.
 *   **Tools:** Within a flow, we define "tools" that the LLM can decide to use.
-For the AI Test Agent, tools include `clickElement`, `fillInField`, etc. The LLM receives the state of the web page (via a screenshot) and decides which tool to use next to accomplish its task.
+For the AI Test Agent, tools include `clickElement`, `fillInField`, `analyzeVisuals`, and a `findAlternativeSelector` tool for self-healing.
+The LLM receives the state of the web page (via a screenshot) and decides which tool to use next to accomplish its task.

 ### Playwright Service (`services/playwright.ts`)
 To prevent the AI agent from launching a new browser instance for every single action (which would be incredibly slow), we use a **singleton pattern**.